 Capturing the Young Persons view – Primary personal education plan

 Those at risk of exclusion

-During these unprecedented times, many families and their children will be experiencing higher levels of stress and anxiety.
-It is important, therefore, to have this ‘in mind’ when preparing for their return.
+During unprecedented times, many families and their children will be experiencing higher levels of stress and anxiety.
+It is important, therefore, to have this ‘in mind’.
 As you know, behaviour is a form of communication and expression of feelings can be difficult for some children and young people.
 Checking in regularly and considering this, is essential.

 Pupils often misbehave because they know how teachers will react.
 Teachers’ reactions sustain and strengthen undesirable behaviour, therefore they must learn not to follow their first impulse as this could feed the mistaken goal – Caroline Broomfield (Plymouth University).

 Adverse Childhood Experiences and Trauma

 The reassurance of the academic cycle always being consistent has shifted.
 This shift has presented us all with periods of anxiety, terror, alarm and fear.
 As school staff, the shift has not only affected our work experience, but has manifested worries and concerns about our family and friends.
 Barry Carpenter has recently produced a framework called the ‘recovery curriculum’ which highlights the importance of ensuring the support and approach are appropriate at this time.